Think Type 1 Diabetes Think Test

 The purpose of this campaign is to reduce the number of Irish children presenting with DKA by increasing awareness of the symptoms of T1D and encouraging early diagnosis.

 Our goal is to reach at least 1 million people in Ireland, and we need your support today!
-Together we can make the difference
+Together we can make a difference

 Follow us on our social media channels, like and share our message with your family and friends “Think Type 1 Diabetes, Think TEST… Thirst, Energy, Sudden, & Toilet Trips… Many ordinary people achieve extraordinary things every day while living with Type 1 diabetes.
 Diabetes does not stop them …. they are #ONESTOPPABLE”